Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Show location history/README.md

 ## How to use the sample

-Tap 'Start tracking' to start tracking your location, which will appear as points on the map.
+Tap "Start tracking" to start tracking your location, which will appear as points on the map.
 A line will connect the points for easier visualization.
-Tap 'Stop tracking' to stop updating the location history.
+Tap "Stop tracking" to stop updating the location history.

 ## How it works